-Use the link state group interface configuration command to configure a port as an upstream or downstream port for a specific link-state group.
-If the group number is omitted, the default group is assumed.

-An interface can be an aggregation of ports (an EtherChannel), a single switch port in access or trunk mode, or a routed port.
+Contra Deservativities Syntax Description number (Optional) Specify the link-state group number.
+The group number can be 1 to 2.
+The default is 1. upstream Configure a port as an upstream port for a specific link-state group. downstream Configure a port as a downstream port for a specific link-state group.
+Defaults The default group is group 1.
+Command Modes Interface configuration Command History Release M Iodification 12.2(25)SEG T 'his command was introduced.
+Usage Guidelines terface configuration command to configure a port as an upstream or fic link-state group.
+If the group number is omitted, the default group is An interface can be an aggregation of ports (an EtherChannel), a single switch port in access or trunk mode, or a routed port.
 Each downstream interface can be associated with one or more upstream interfaces.
 Upstream interfaces can be bundled together, and each downstream interface can be associated with a single group consisting of multiple upstream interfaces, referred to as link-state groups.
 The link state of the downstream interfaces are dependent on the link state of the upstream interfaces in the associated link-state group.
 If all of the upstream interfaces in a link-state group are in a link-down state, the associated downstream interfaces are forced into a link-down state.
 If any one of the upstream interfaces in the link-state group is in a link-up state, the associated downstream interfaces are allowed to change to, or remain in, a link-up state.